Likelihood-free inference of phylogenetic tree posterior distributions: Experiments

 A major advance of PF2 compared to existing likelihood-free phylogenetic inference methods including PF is its ability to represent entire posterior distributions---as opposed to point estimates---over full phylogenies---as opposed to quartets.
 We assess the quality of this estimation by comparing against samples obtained from a long MCMC run of RevBayes~\citep{hohna2016RevBayes}, a standard tool for Bayesian phylogenetic inference.
 We ran 10 parallel MCMC runs on a single 50 sequence alignment for $50,000$ iterations and $5,000$ burn-in iterations.
 We used a uniform prior on tree topologies and an Exponential distribution with $\lambda=10$ for branch lengths, and LG+G8 as the sequence evolution model.
 For a fairer comparison, we fine-tuned PF2 on tree/MSA pairs simulated under these priors before sampling from the posterior.

 A common way to compare distribution of topologies is through the branches present in sampled trees.
-Every branch in a phylogeny defines a bipartition of the leaves, making them comparable across all possible trees and providing a softer metric than, \emph{e.g.}, the frequencies of full topologies. \Cref{fig:MCMC} shows that RevBayes produces a hard posterior distribution where most branches appear in either all or none of the sampled topologies.
+Every branch in a phylogeny defines a bipartition of the leaves, making them comparable across all possible trees and providing a softer metric than, \emph{e.g.}, the frequencies of full topologies. \Cref{fig:calibration}a shows that RevBayes produces a hard posterior distribution where most branches appear in either all or none of the sampled topologies.
+PF2 is conservative in its estimate of uncertainty (less certain than it could afford to be), which is expected, given that NPE is trying to minimize the KL divergence from the true distribution to the proposal, which induces a mode-covering behavior, i.e. covers all regions of non-negligible probability mass under the true posterior, at the expense of covering other regions with close to zero posterior probability mass.
 PF2 provides a softer posterior but a large agreement with RevBayes, as branches sampled in all RevBayes trees have a frequency larger than 0.6 in PF2, and those not sampled have a frequency mostly lower than 0.3.
-This is also consistent with our observation that the greedy MAP version of PF2 provides good point estimates, as sequentially sampling the highest probability merges is very likely to select the right branches.
-It is unclear whether the more diffuse distribution of bipartition probabilities in PF2 than in RevBayes is correct or not; it might be that on this particular data set RevBayes's calibration is not optimal.
-Further investigation is necessary to evaluate the quality of the calibration of PF2's bipartition probabilities.
+This is also consistent with our observation that the greedy MAP version of PF2 provides good point estimates, since sequentially sampling the highest probability merges is very likely to select the right branches.

+We further investigated the calibration of PF2's posterior probabilities on 196 simulations of trees and alignments with 50 sequences.
+We computed branch posterior probabilities from samples of $5,000$ trees sampled from PF2 and compared these probabilities to the frequency with which they correspond to branches in the true simulated tree.
+Figure~\ref{fig:calibration}b shows that PF2 is generally well-calibrated, with a tendency to be conservative by generally underestimating branch support.
+Overall, PF2 appears to provide estimates of posterior tree distributions that should be useful in practice.
+Furthermore it does so several orders of magnitude faster than MCMC methods like RevBayes by leveraging GPU parallelism (see \Cref{sec:break-even}).